User Access Metrics Monitoring¶

 Monitored Metrics¶

-Set the metrics for the monitored data.
-It supports setting all or individual applications under a single application type within the current workspace over a certain time range.
-For instance: the metric data for all Web-type applications in the current workspace.
+Set the monitored metrics.
+You can configure application metric data under a single application type in the current workspace and define a time range.
+For instance: all application metrics data under the Web type in the current workspace.

 Field | Description |